starkandwayne-attic/habitat-plans/README.md

 ## Export to docker

-If you have build your package in the studio and remain in the context you can export your pkg to docker via:
+If you have built your package in the studio and remain in the context you can export your pkg to docker via:

 ```
 [2][default:/src:130]# hab pkg export docker starkandwayne/redis
 ```

-This will export the latest version of starkandwayne/redis to docker (if you have just build one it will use the local version).
+This will export the latest version of starkandwayne/redis to docker (if you have just built one it will use the local version).
 On the host you can see the result:

 ```